MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-spring-cloud.md

 ---
-title: Migrate Spring Boot applications to Azure Spring Cloud
+title: Migrate Spring Boot applications to Azure Spring Apps
-description: This guide describes what you should be aware of when you want to migrate an existing Spring Boot application to run on Azure Spring Cloud. ms.author: karler ms.topic: conceptual ms.date: 5/26/2020
+description: This guide describes what you should be aware of when you want to migrate an existing Spring Boot application to run on Azure Spring Apps. ms.author: karler ms.topic: conceptual ms.date: 5/26/2020